KuruKurumin/Rio-Reincarnation-Music-Mod/README.md

 Then just rename the output.mov to something like 1st_end01.movie and replace the original.

 Audio should be AAC(m4a)(48kHz) format for these, since .mov are Apple video files.
 No need to rename or convert the original .movie files.
-There should be a link to a zip file containing the vids with better music in my guide...
+I made my own videos that can be found in the link above in the Examples section.

 To the best of my knowledge, this script will only work with this specific .pck file for this specific game.
 I went through the hex code of the original Bgm.pck and figured out what was what and made a script to automate recreating it with any (.ogg) song files.
-This script is annotated if you want to see how it works.
+The script is annotated if you want to see how it works.
 Easier to read with Notepad++ or any other code editor.
 Relatively straight-forward.
 Except for when it isn't.

 # Notes
 All audio files should have a sampling rate of 48.0kHz.
 44.1kHz songs (CD Standard, and probably what your music files are) will sound slightly sped-up and higher pitched.
 Make sure to convert to 48kHz.

 Any images tagged to the audio files will DRASTICALLY increase load times, creating lag and freezes where there would otherwise be none.
 I recommend using a tag editor (https://github.com/Martchus/tageditor) or (https://sourceforge.net/projects/kid3/) to get rid of any pictures/metadata that the converted .ogg files may still have.
-Of course, a program like iTunes can also do this, albeit less conveniently.
+Of course, a program like iTunes, Winamp, or foobar2000 can also do this, albeit less conveniently.
 (With tageditor) DO NOT use the Delete button to delete all tags, as this will delete ALL tags and make the file unplayable, the game will then crash when trying to load it.
-I found that some programs (like foobar2000) tended to leave stray empty bytes (rows and rows of 00s) behind in the song file when removing metadata and pictures.
+I found that some programs (like foobar2000) tended to leave stray empty bytes (rows and rows of 00s) behind in the song file when removing metadata or pictures.
 You may not care.
-Removing ALL metadata is not strictly necessary, but removing the picture certainly is, assuming you enjoy not waiting 15 seconds every time the song changes in-game.
+Removing ALL metadata is not strictly necessary, but removing the picture certainly is, assuming you enjoy not waiting 15 seconds every time the music changes in-game.

 Audio volume can always be adjusted in-game if the songs you choose are too loud or quiet.
-I found myself turning the volume down by about 2 in the menu after using my music pack with music from the anime.
+I found myself turning the volume down by about 2 in the menu after using my music pack.

 The original Bgm.pck had each song compressed to 112kbps, but there doesn't seem to be any bitrate limit in the game engine.
 Just has to be an .ogg.
 I tested with up to 320kbps .ogg files and it worked fine.
 Only limit is the .ogg container itself, which caps at "10 quality" which is up to about 467-500kbps, I think.